Niranjan421/Sign-Language-Interpreter/README.md

 <a id="readme-top"></a>

-# Sign-Language-detection
+# Sign Language Interpreter

-## Explanatory Video for Deepfake Face Detection
+## Explanatory Video for Sign Language Interpreter
 https://github.com/user-attachments/assets/7c556350-2f91-42f4-89a8-5639654d05ed

 ## About The Project